SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 	6. motor cortex finds out it has to learn after signals from dentate nucleus hits... so
 	7. signals into that **red nucleus, ipsilaterally of the cortex/on the other side of that dentate nucleus, facilitation of flexors AND motor learning**
 		1. red nucleus would also innervate the flexors in the rubrospinal tract, where flexors of upper limb would predominate.
+		2. rubrospinal track ==descends thru lateral column, slightlly ventral of corticospinal==
-		2. Axons of red nucleus neurons descend and cross j ventral to their exit from red nucleus
+		3. Axons of red nucleus neurons descend and cross j ventral to their exit from red nucleus
 	8. red nucleus sends signals into the inferior olivary nucleus on its side,
 	9. inf olivary nucleus sends info to the **CONTRALATERAL dentate nucleus/lateral hemisphere via the INFERIOR CEREBELLAR PEDUNCLE.**
 	10. dentate sends from the info to the **red nucleus back there contralaterally via the Superior cerebellar peduncle!!*